 Our design transforms the 8’100 square metre world heritage site into an appealing public park, encompassing among others a restaurant, a small open air theater and a wild garden.
 It envisions a restoration of both the fort island and building, saving the monument from further decline.

 A new path will guide visitors from the bus stop to the highest point of the island.
-Contemporary elements made of steel will be added to the landscape in order to enhance its attractivity, such as information poles, a new entrance gate, a connection bridge, a jetty as well as a small open air theater.
-Although each element is unique, their minimalist design and distinctive anthracite colour makes them a recognizable family of objects.
+Elements made of steel will be added to the landscape in order to enhance its attractiveness.
+The objects will encompass among others information poles, a new entrance gate, a connection bridge, a jetty as well as a small open air theater.
+Although each element is unique, their minimalist design and distinctive colour will make them a recognizable family of contemporary objects.

 During previous renovations, some of the massive internal partition walls of the second floor were demolished.
 We used this historically incorrect situation to design a restaurant interior that references the original fort structure but benefits from the spaciousness of the current layout: wooden tables with anthracite steel frames will be suspended from the lowest points of the solid in-situ concrete ceilings where the partition walls once stood, emphasizing the solidness of the concave ceiling in a functional way.

 Location: Hoofddorp, Netherlands

 Client: Stichting Fort van Hoofddorp

 Team: Serge Schoemaker, Alexander Beeloo, Max Hart Nibbrig; Arun Bourdon, Anthony Dann, Yunqiao Du, Dik Houben, Niklas Kühlenborg, Roxana Vakil Mozafari